stem-piano/stem-piano-g-main/documentation/users_manual.md

 ### Overview

-Each of the 88 CNY-70 sensors on the HPS circuit boards exhibits a slightly different response when measuring the hammer or damper position.
+Each *stem piano* mechanical structure, along with the piano action, is unique and exhibits a slightly different response as seen by the sensors.
+Additionally the sensors and other *stem piano* electronic components can introduce variability.

-During calibration the *stem piano* firmware measures the maximum and minimum sensor output values and applies those values to calibrate the CNY-70 sensor response in real time.
+During calibration the *stem piano* firmware measures the maximum and minimum sensor output values and applies those values to calibrate the position and (optionally) velocity values in real time.

 Without calibration, the piano will likely sound uneven when playing.
 This is similar to the situation of a poorly voiced piano.
 Some notes may not make any sound.

 ### Calibration Control with Switches

-When sca_sw1_position2 (FREEZE_CAL_VALUES) and sca_sw1_position1 (DELETE_CAL_VALUES) switches are both OFF, the *stem piano* firmware continuously measures the CNY-70 values, updates the calibration values, and applies calibration values to the CNY-70 measurements.
+When sca_sw1_position2 (FREEZE_CAL_VALUES) and sca_sw1_position1 (DELETE_CAL_VALUES) switches are both OFF, the *stem piano* firmware continuously measures hammer positions, velocities, updates the calibration values, and applies calibration values to received signals.

 When sca_sw1_position1 (DELETE_CAL_VALUES) switch is ON:
 * Calibration is disabled.
-* Values stored in nonvolatile memory are deleted.
+* Position and velocity calibration values stored in nonvolatile memory are deleted.
-* The velocity dynamic range stored values are deleted.

 When sca_sw1_position2 (FREEZE_CAL_VALUES) switch is ON:
- * The calibration values are frozen and do not update.
+ * The position and velocity calibration values are frozen and do not update.
- * The calibration values in nonvolatile memory are re-applied when power is cycled or when new firmware is downloaded.
+ * The position and velocity calibration values in nonvolatile memory are re-applied when power is cycled or when new firmware is downloaded.

 LED under the TFT:
-* When all calibration values are at default the LED flashes quickly.
+* When all position calibration values are at default the LED flashes quickly.
 * When sca_sw1_position1 (DELETE_CAL_VALUES) is ON, the LED flashes quickly.
 * When a calibration value is applied to all 88 keys, the LED flashes slowly.
 * When calibration values are written to EEPROM the LED temporarily stops flashing and is ON.
+* Velocity calibration values are accurate after all position measurements include position calibration corrections.
+Therefore, velocity calibration values are only computed while the LED is flashing slowly.

 ### Calibration Best Results
 * Turn OFF sca_sw1_position1 (DELETE_CAL_VALUES).
 * Power up the piano.
 * Turn ON sca_sw1_position1 (DELETE_CAL_VALUES) then turn it OFF.
 This ensures old values are deleted from nonvolatile memory.
 * Firmly play each piano note once.
+* Repeat.
 * Turn ON sca_sw1_position2 (FREEZE_CAL_VALUES) to freeze calibration values and store them in nonvolatile memory.
+* After the above steps are completed, turn ON sca_sw2_position1 (DYNAMIC_VELOCITY_SCALING) if need the dynamically calculated velocity calibration value.
+If the fixed velocity calibration value in the settings file is sufficient then the dynamic velocity scaling is not needed.

 ### Calibration Debugging
 * Any excessively bad sensors might not calibrate correctly.
 An example is a sensor with a very low HPS output voltage when distance is small.
 See [./hps_testing.md](./hps_testing.md) for valid voltages.